ScilifelabDataCentre/DbShare/dbshare/docs/overview.md

 #### Download

-A SQLite3 database file can be downloaded.
+The SQLite3 file containing a database can be downloaded.
 Tables, views and queries can be downloaded as CSV or JSON format files.

 ### Tables